Cold storage and transportation are growing steadily, and the industry must adapt the supply chain to its new regulations and needs.

-Avoiding a break in the cold chain is, therefore, one of the primary obligations of the logistics manager.
-Let’s see which products are exposed to this contingency and the weak points in the supply chain where extreme vigilance is necessary.
+Therefore, avoiding a break in the cold chain is one of the primary obligations of the logistics manager.
+Let’s see which products face this contingency and identify the weak points in the supply chain that require extreme vigilance.

 Fundamentally, there are three sensitive product categories that are under risk in the case of a hypothetical break in the cold chain:

 - Perishable foods, such as fruits and vegetables, or unprocessed or frozen meat and fish

 - Frozen foods, including both fresh and convenience foods

 - Thermolabile (heat altering) drugs, especially certain vaccines that must be kept refrigerated to ensure their effectiveness